 Restore natural teeth with Dental Inlays and Onlays Procedure

-Inlays and onlays are like tooth-colored fillings in that they’re made to match the natural color and shape of your teeth.
+Inlays and onlays are like tooth-colored fillings in that they’re made to match your teeth’ natural color and shape.
 They’re significantly stronger because they are made of porcelain instead of composite resin.
 A dental onlay or inlay is a type of restoration that may be used if your tooth lacks sufficient structure to support a filling but doesn’t need a crown.
 At Argyle Family Dental, we can help patients restore their smile with this or other options available.

 How is a dental inlay or onlay placed?

 Our dentist removes the decay or the old filling to place an inlay or onlay.
 The restoration is built based on a cast of the tooth and those around it.
 A temporary filling is bonded to protect the tooth’s structure until the new restoration is ready.
 When the restoration is complete, the temporary filling is removed, and the fit of the replacement is verified.
 The inlay or onlay is then cemented into position after any needed changes have been made.